-Thankfully, some of these animals get a second lease on life due to 3D printing.
+Thankfully, some of these animals get a second lease on life due to custom 3D printing.
 The internet is rife with stories of such animals being successfully rehabilitated as their disfigurements or injuries are repaired with 3D-printed body parts.
 There’s Jary, a great pied hornbill from Singapore’s Jurong Bird Park, whose cancer-stricken upper bill was replaced in 2018 with a 3D-printed analogue.
 There’s also Fred, a tortoise in Brazil who was given a 3D-printed prosthetic shell after his natural one was burned in a bushfire.
 It was the tortoise’s last hurdle after surviving bouts of pneumonia and 45 days without food in the aftermath of the fire.

 Most of the time, the type of animals that receive 3D-printed limbs and other body parts are companion animals like dogs and cats.
 Take for instance the whippet Romina, who, in 2016 received new, 3D-printed articulated prosthetic legs from specialists at the Universidad del Valle de Mexico’s Veterinary Hospital in Mexico City.
 The dog lost both of her front legs in 2013 following a lawnmower accident in Brazil.
 There’s also Cyrano the cat, who, in 2012 became the first feline in the United States to receive a knee-replacement surgery using a 3D-printed implant.
 The cat was aided by doctors and engineers at the North Carolina State University after cancer rendered one of his hind legs useless.